Seaweed is one of the greatest super foods on the planet.

 For a plant with such a humble name and origin, seaweed boasts an abundant storehouse of healthful nutrients.
 Seaweed:

-- Is organic and a source of Vitamins A and C.
+- Is a source of Vitamins A and C.

 - Can contain up to 10 times more calcium than milk, and 8 times as much as beef.

 - Is an excellent source of iodine, a critical nutrient for maintaining a healthy thyroid that is not found in many other foods.

 - Contains lignans (naturally occurring chemical compounds), which have anti-cancer properties.

 - Seaweed is also an amazing source of antioxidants and can helps prevent inflammation, which is a contributor to a variety of ailments, including arthritis, celiac disease, asthma, depression and obesity.
 Many have embraced seaweed in their diet for its health benefits.
 It is also a popular addition to those following a vegan, vegetarian, kosher, organic or raw diet.

 It truly is an amazing plant, please try our products and “sea” for yourself!

 Seaweeds contain anti-oxidants proven important in preventing cancer, and an array of chemicals that contribute to therapies for fighting existing cancers: particularly cancers of the colon and breast, and leukemia.
 Fucoidan is just one example; comprised of glycoproteins and sulfated polysaccharides, this compound, found in brown seaweed native to Maine, elevates effectiveness of the immune system, and exhibits both anti-viral and anti-cancer properties.